 Sushovan Majhi

-I am currently a visiting assistant professor of Data Science at GWU.
+I am currently an assistant professor of Data Science at GWU.

 Welcome to my homepage.
 The site showcases my research and software projects, occasional tutorials, sporadic rants, and more.